ziv/xprng/xprng/markdown/README.md

 # @xprng/markdown

-An image like (with `src` attribute) component to load and render markdown content.
+An image like (with `src` attribute) component to load and render markdown code.

 ## Installation